 AskNicely Pros

-- Automated follow-up workflows that actually close the loop
+- Automated follow-up workflows that close the loop on detractor responses

 AskNicely Cons

-- Primarily NPS-focused, which limits use for broader feedback programs
+- Primarily NPS-focused: limited for broader multi-metric or multi-channel programs

-- Customization for surveys and reports lags general-purpose platforms
+- Survey and report customization lags general-purpose platforms

 AskNicely Pricing